nargetdev/led-cartography/README.md

 Experimental LED mapping tools to use alongside Fadecandy.

 * Infer layout from physical structure using a camera
+* Create linear 16-bit PNG images representing the light contribution from each LED
+* Generates Fadecandy config files and Open Pixel Control layouts
-* Convert layout to an editable SVG
+* Converts layout to an editable SVG
 * Merge edited SVG back into layout

 ## Dependencies